 All such diseases come into existence because of poor circulation.
 However, there can be a variety of reasons behind them.
-It doesn’t matter if the condition is genetic; following a healthy lifestyle which includes a good diet and daily exercise is the best way to keep oneself off from such diseases.
+It doesn’t matter if the condition is genetic; following a healthy lifestyle that includes a good diet, like good plants for high blood pressure, and daily exercise is the best way to prepare yourself to combat such diseases.
 This dr hos from Halo Health blood circulation promoter is the best and can be used by people who have a genetic condition or have been experiencing the issue of poor circulation from a long time.

 Here is the list of seven most common circulatory diseases and their symptoms: